-Since these growths are water retaining life forms, the shingles begin to rot, causing leaks to the underside of the roof.
+Since these growths are water-retaining life forms, the shingles begin to rot, causing leaks to the underside of the roof.
 Eventually, the battens and decking begin to rot away and the whole roof needs to be torn off and replaced.

-Tearing off the old roof will have detrimental effects on the homeowner's property.
+Tearing off the old roof will have detrimental effects.
 Pieces of wood, nails, and other debris litter the yard and neighborhood and, just like with standard shingles, the refuse must be deposited in a landfill.